rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 <hr/>

 # More Failure
 Because the shellcode file is stored on disk, all I had to do was replace the MessageBox shellcode file with a reverse shell shellcode file.
-I opted to use a [custom reverse shell payload](revshell.py) instead of one from `msfvenom` which would almost certainly get caught on disk.
+I opted to use a [custom reverse shell payload](revshell.py) instead of one from `msfvenom` which would get caught on disk.

 After switching to the reverse shell shellcode file, I was all set to receive my reverse shell, but notepad crashed instead.
-From experience, I suspected that the shellcode was too long and was clobbering code beyond the `ReplaceSel()` function, causing notepad to crash.
+I suspected that the shellcode was too long and was clobbering code beyond the `ReplaceSel()` function, causing notepad to crash.
 For reference, the reverse shell shellcode is about twice as long as the MessageBox shellcode.

 <br/>
 <hr/>